GW190521 as a dynamical capture of two nonspinning black holes: Phenomenology of hyperbolic mergers

-\paragraph{Phenomenology of hyperbolic mergers.---} A significant progress in constructing waveform templates for black hole binaries on hyperbolic orbits has been recently made within the effective-one-body (EOB) approach~\cite{Chiaramello:2020ehz,Nagar:2020xsk,Nagar:2021gss}.
-The EOB method~\cite{Buonanno:1998gg,Buonanno:2000ef,Damour:2000we,Damour:2001tu,Damour:2015isa} is a powerful analytical formalism that suitably resums post-Newtonian (PN) results~\cite{Blanchet:2013haa,Schafer:2018kuf} (obtained via a perturbative expansion of Einstein's field equations in powers of the inverse of the speed of light $c^{-1}$) in the weak-field, small-velocity regime and makes them reliable and predictive also when the field is strong and velocities are comparable to $c$, i.e. up to merger and ringdown.
-The framework introduced in Ref.~\cite{Chiaramello:2020ehz,Nagar:2020xsk,Nagar:2021gss} fully accounts for the dynamical capture phenomenology and delivers complete waveform templates from hyperbolic mergers.
-The method is a generalization of the quasi-circular, spin-aligned waveform model \TEOBResumS{}~\cite{Nagar:2018zoe,Nagar:2020pcj} to deal with arbitrarily eccentric orbits, from eccentric inspirals to hyperbolic mergers.
-For simplicity, however, the EOB analytical waveform for hyperbolic mergers does not contain next-to-quasi-circular corrections informed by numerical relativity (NR) simulations and it is completed by a NR-informed quasi-circular ringdown~\cite{Nagar:2020pcj}.
-The reason for this choice is that, although some NR simulations are available~\cite{Pretorius:2007jn,Healy:2009zm,Sperhake:2009jz,East:2012xq,Gold:2012tk,Damour:2014afa}, a systematic coverage of the BBH parameter space for hyperbolic orbits is currently missing.
+A significant progress in constructing waveform templates for black hole binaries on hyperbolic orbits has been recently made within the effective-one-body (EOB) approach\cite{Chiaramello:2020ehz,Nagar:2020xsk}.
+The EOB method\cite{Buonanno:1998gg} is a powerful analytical formalism that suitably resums post-Newtonian (PN) results\cite{Blanchet:2013haa,Schafer:2018kuf} (obtained via a perturbative expansion of Einstein's field equations in powers of $v/c$, with $v$ the typical speed of the system) in the weak-field, small-velocity regime and makes them reliable and predictive also when the field is strong and velocities are comparable to $c$, i.e. up to merger and ringdown.
+This framework can be extended to fully account for the dynamical capture phenomenology, and delivers complete waveform templates from hyperbolic mergers\cite{Chiaramello:2020ehz,Nagar:2020xsk}.
+The method is a generalization of the quasi-circular, spin-aligned waveform model \TEOBResumS{}\cite{Nagar:2020pcj} to deal with arbitrarily eccentric orbits, from eccentric inspirals to hyperbolic mergers.
+For simplicity, however, the EOB analytical waveform for hyperbolic mergers does not contain next-to-quasi-circular corrections informed by numerical relativity (NR) simulations and it is completed by a NR-informed quasi-circular ringdown\cite{Nagar:2020pcj}.
+The reason for this choice is that, although some NR simulations are available\cite{Pretorius:2007jn,Healy:2009zm,Sperhake:2009jz,East:2012xq,Gold:2012tk,Damour:2014afa,Hopper:2022rwo}, a systematic coverage of the BBH parameter space for hyperbolic orbits is currently missing.

-The analytical model generates waveforms and scattering angles that are faithful to NR BBH simulations of eccentric and scattering orbits~\cite{Damour:2014afa,Chiaramello:2020ehz,Nagar:2020xsk,Nagar:2021gss}.
-The reliability of this EOB approach in describing dynamical captures is further tested in the test-mass limit of a body captured by a Schwarzschild BH using the waveforms computed numerically using black hole perturbation theory~\cite{Harms:2014dqa,Albanesi:2021rby}.
-These results, together with a comparisons with new NR data, will be reported in detail elsewhere.
-Although the model includes aligned spins and subdominant multipoles in the waveforms, here we focus on nonspinning BBHs and use only the dominant $\ell=m=2$ quadrupole mode.